farsonJava/catalog/README.md

 which change caused which side effect.

 ### Conclusion

-Having coded my own servlets was incredibly helpful for starting to appreciate modern solutions while giving me a greater understanding of what they may be doing under the hood.
-Reading about the role of the servlet container, configuring classpaths, and straining to implement designs has given me greater control and confidence with higher level frameworks that streamline these processes.
+While this is far from idiomatic production code, having constructed my own servlets was incredibly helpful for starting to appreciate modern solutions while giving me a greater understanding of what they may be doing under the hood.
+Reading about the role of the servlet container, configuring classpaths, and straining to implement lower level designs has given me greater control and confidence with higher level frameworks that streamline these processes.